Society-for-Internet-Blaseball-Research/sibr.dev/src/pages/blog/basic_linear_modeling.md

 </table>

-This seems to just be related to **magnet**.
-This at least has more explanatory power than reach did above (I guess, if you're willing to interpret R^2^ that way, which is probably wrong in some way that I can't explain properly?).
+This seems to just be related to **Magnet**.
+This at least has more explanatory power than Reach did above (I guess, if you're willing to interpret R<sup>2</sup> that way, which is probably wrong in some way that I can't explain properly?).

 Beyond this, the stats I have here stop being very amenable to this kind of analysis.
 The problem is, they're mostly all the same.
-The more reach you have, the more plays you're involved in, so the more outs you get, but also the more "hits you give up", the more "runs you allow", etc. Having more magnet seems to increase the "good" defensive outcomes and decrease the "bad" ones.
+The more Reach you have, the more plays you're involved in, so the more outs you get, but also the more "hits you give up", the more "runs you allow", etc. Having more Magnet seems to increase the "good" defensive outcomes and decrease the "bad" ones.
 None of that adds any insight.

 But there is one more thing I want to try.
 Let's get bold and look at double plays started for each fielder.
 Thanks to my buddy Nate (GraveError on discord), who saw these trends when looking at high-double-play fielders and suggested them to me.